Pi-hils/Acebook/README.md

 To change the content

 As an Acebooker,
-So I want to destroy a post,
+So I nwant to destroy a post,
 To remove it from the database

 As an Acebooker,
 I want easy navigation tools,
 So I can get around the website

+As an Acebooker,
+So it is easy navigation,
+I would love a smooth feel and quick navigation
 ```